Baotou: Economy

 Baotou is the largest economy of the Inner Mongolia Autonomous Region, and accounted for approximately 21.3% of Inner Mongolia's total gross domestic product (GDP) as of 2012.
-As of 2018, the city's GDP of 295.180 billion renminbi (RMB), a 7.22% increase from the previous year, but much lower than the city's peak of 386.763 billion RMB in 2016.
+As of 2018, the city's GDP is 295.180 billion renminbi (RMB), a 7.22% increase from the previous year, but much lower than the city's peak of 386.763 billion RMB in 2016.

 Baotou's secondary sector has proven crucial to the city's economy.
 As of 2016, it contributed 182.215 RMB to the city's economy, 47.11% of the city's total GDP.
 However, like the city's total economy, it has shrunk since then.
 As of 2020, the city's secondary sector contributed 115.300 billion RMB to Baotou's economy.

 Baotou Xingsheng Economic & Technological Development Zone is an industrial zone in Baotou.

-The city processes ore from the mines in Bayan Obo, the greatest source of rare-earth metals globally.
-In 2005, they accounted for 45% of the total production on earth.
-The tailings ponds from the complex hydro-metallurgical and acid processing results in significant local water and land pollution.
-Both humans and animals have had disease because of this contamination.

 As noted, in the early Communist years Baotou served as an industrial centre, with a significant portion of its economy coming from its industry around metals, mostly steel.
-The Iron and Steel Base of Bautou was constructed with the help of the Soviet Union to help China in developing its economy; It is one of those 156 projects that the Soviets helped building for that purpose in the 1950s and 1960s.
+The Iron and Steel Base of Bautou was constructed with the help of the Soviet Union to help China in developing its economy; it was one of the 156 Projects that the Soviets helped build for that purpose in the 1950s and 1960s.

+Baotou is a major center for rare-earth metals.
+Rare-earth minerals from the Bayan Obo Mining District, about 120 kilometres from Baotou, are processed in the city.
+They are used in many electrical and electronic devices, such as smartphones, TVs, wind turbines, and electric vehicle motors.
+The toxic byproducts from the refineries are contained by the Baotou Tailings Dam.